The Maine Mall: History

-In February 2009, The Ginger Pad and Cinnabon closed.

 Also in 2009, the mall's owner, General Growth Properties, filed for bankruptcy.
 It split itself into two companies the following year, the new one being Brookfield Properties.

 On December 12, 2012, The Bon-Ton announced plans to open a store in the former Filene's space, which had been vacant since 2006.
 The store opened on September 12, 2013.
-This was Bon-Ton's only store in Maine and joined Sears, Macy's, and JCPenney to become the mall's fourth full-line department store.
+This was Bon-Ton's only store in Maine and joined Sears, Macy's, and JCPenney to become the mall's fourth full-line department store.On June 13, 2017, it was announced that Bon-Ton would be closing its store in August 2017.

-In August 2016, Sports Authority closed due to bankruptcy.

-On June 13, 2017, it was announced that Bon-Ton would be closing its store in August 2017.

 On December 6, 2017, it was announced that Round One Entertainment will be opening in the former Sports Authority space in 2018.

 On May 28, 2019, Jordan's Furniture announced that it would be opening in the former Filene's/Bon-Ton space; the store opened in 2020, and features a ropes course before the main entrance from the mall.

 On June 26, 2020, it was announced that Sears would be closing 28 stores nationwide, including the store in The Maine Mall.
 The Sears store subsequently closed on September 13, 2020.
 Forever 21 also closed in 2020.

-Olympia Sports closed in 2022, after the company liquidated.
-It was replaced by Team Spirit.

 In September 2023, the first Maine location of Miniso opened at the mall.

-BoxLunch, a sister store to Hot Topic, opened in November 2023.

-Starbucks closed its mall store in January 2024.
-It follows closures of Portland's Starbucks stores on Congress Street and Middle Street.

-David's Bridal closed in 2024, after 25 years in business at the mall.

 In 2025, Dick’s Sporting Goods purchased the old Sears building and is actively planning on opening a store at the site.

 Shooting

 A shooting occurred at the mall on February 5, 2025.
 A man was shot in the restrooms adjacent to the food court.
-He was taken to hospital with non-life-threatening injuries to his leg.
+He was taken to the hospital with non-life-threatening injuries to his leg.
 A 20-year-old man was named as a suspect by the police the following day.
 He surrendered to police the same day.